Thanatisia/home-lab-docker/services/nginx-reverse-proxy/README.md

 - Edit 'nginx/configs/default.conf'
     + This is mapped to '/etc/nginx/conf.d/default.conf' and is the nginx default routing configuration file
     + Change this to include your server definition and routes
+- (Optional) Encrypting with HTTPS
+    + Generate Self-signed certificate with Private key using OpenSSL
+- Domain Names
+    + Please ensure that your custom domain names has been added into your DNS server and/or host files

 ### Dependencies
 + docker(-ce)